PageMenu/PageMenu/README.md

 - [x] Screen rotation support
 - [ ] Objective-C version
+- [ ] Infinite scroll option
 - [ ] More customization options

 ## Credits ##

 * <a href="https://github.com/fahlout">Niklas Fahl</a> - iOS Developer

+## Update Log

+**1.2.0 Release (01/26/2015)**
+* Added ability to center menu items if they don't span over entire width of the PageMenu view (currently only supported for fixed menu item width)
+* Added ability to use PageMenu in a similar way as segmented control
+* Added function to move to any page index in PageMenu

+**1.1.1 Release (01/16/2015)**
+* Fixed bug that prevented user from tapping anything within a controller
+* Menu now fully scrollable

+**1.1.0 Release (01/15/2015)**
+* Major performance improvements
+* Auto-rotation bug fixed
+* Customization option added for scroll animation duration on menu item tap

 ## License ##